paxfeline/hearsay/README.md

     - init

-      Hear-Say will call this immediately.
+      hearsay will call this immediately.

       Parameter: